egrady11/Regularized-Adjusted-Plus-Minus/README.md

 Data: The data was sourced from NBAstuffer and a zip file is attached as "NBA 2018-19.csv.zip."

 Code: I worked in R and relied heavily on the dplyr and tidyr packages to transform the play-by-play data into the design matrix needed.
 The code is attached as "NBA RAPM 1819.R."

+Results: The rankings are attached as "RAPM1819 Rankings.xlsx."